-How Much Does it Cost to Install a Satellite Dish?
+How Much is a Satellite Dish?

 Although predicting the exact cost to install a satellite dish can be difficult, there are a few variables that all contractors will use to determine localised pricing.